PeterCookDev/TechLeading/topics/Communication.md

 Takeaway: Make it about the other person.
 Take notes.
 Use active listening techniques.

 - [Derek Parham - Making Engineering Team Communication Clearer, Faster, Better](http://firstround.com/review/making-engineering-team-communication-clearer-faster-better/)
+Takeaway: Have a Technical design review document.
+Let juniors write it, then have the seniors edit it.
+Get people outside of engineers to read it - security, ops, product etc. Include the tradeoffs made to build the system.
+Create a separate document for the questions about the design.
+In the meeting - no talking unless you've read the document.
+No email and no typing, apart from the note taker.
+Participation in the questions document can indicate who is ready to move from Junior to Senior.
+Moderator to batch questions according to context.
+Question author reads out question - its all about a discussion rather than a presentation.
+Toughest criticisms may be the biggest reprieves - be grateful.

 ## Training Courses and Videos